 We offer all salaried employees, including our named executive officers, the opportunity to participate in our qualified deferred compensation plan, the 401(k) Plan.
 Participants can contribute percentages on a monthly basis up to 100% of total compensation excluding annual cash incentive awards, subject to statutory limitations.
-We match the monthly contributions up to 5% on a monthly basis, subject to a calendar year contribution limit of \$13,250 .
+We match the monthly contributions up to 5% on a monthly basis, subject to a calendar year contribution limit of \$13,250.
 For participants that joined the plan before 2014, the company match becomes vested after the participant completes three years of service.
-All of our named executive officers participated in the 401(k) Plan in fiscal year 2015 .
+All of our named executive officers participated in the 401(k) Plan in fiscal year 2016.

-In addition to our qualified deferred compensation plan, we have two non-qualified deferred compensation plans available to certain of our executives: DIP II and DIP III.
-The plans are designed to permit participants to accumulate additional income for retirement and other personal financial goals through the deferral of their annual cash incentive award and portions of their salary.
+In addition to our 401(k) Plan, we have two non-qualified deferred income plans (DIP Plans) available to certain executives.
+The terms of our original DIP Plan were frozen as they pertained to compensation earned prior to January 1, 2005, in order to remain in compliance with Section 409A of the Internal Revenue Code.
+The DIP Plans are designed to permit participants to accumulate additional income for retirement and other personal financial goals through the deferral of their annual cash incentive award and portions of their salary.
 Deferred compensation arrangements are common executive programs and we believe that these arrangements help us in the recruitment and retention of executive talent for which we are competing.
-The Company does not provide any contributions to either DIP II or DIP III.
+The Company does not provide any contributions to either of the DIP Plans.

-DIP II and DIP III are non-qualified savings plans, with eligibility based on a participant's position in the Company and certain of its subsidiaries.
-Under DIP II and DIP III, participants elect to make contributions through the deferral of up to 50% of their salary, and up to 100% of their annual incentive award.
-DIP II and DIP III are unfunded and unsecured by us and provides the participants a variety of investment options from which to choose.
-No named executive officers deferred income in DIP II in fiscal year 2015 , and Messrs.
-G. Freeman and Brewer were the only named executive officers who deferred income in DIP III in fiscal year 2015 .
+The DIP Plans are non-qualified savings plans, with eligibility based on a participant's position in the Company and certain of its subsidiaries.
+Participants elect to make contributions through the deferral of up to 50% of their salary, and up to 100% of their annual incentive award.
+The DIP Plans are unfunded and unsecured by us and provide the participants a variety of investment options from which to choose.
+No named executive officers deferred income in either DIP Plan in fiscal year 2016.